intelfx/CLTune/doc/api.md

 Outputs the search process to the file `filename`.

 * `double PrintToScreen() const`:
-Prints the results of the tuning to screen (stdout).
+Prints the results of the tuning to screen (stderr).
 Returns the best-case execution time in milliseconds.

 * `void PrintFormatted() const`:
 Prints the results of the tuning to screen as a formatted table (stdout).